Best Indian Restaurants in Saigon

 Don’t miss out on: The Momo dumplings.
 You can’t get these in every Indian restaurant around, so I recommend you make the most of it here.

 Not the most atmospheric of Indian restaurants, but these guys get the job done.
-Spice India holds a special place in my heart since their price requirement on Vietnammm is only VND99,000 (for some reason the other Indian restaurants in HCMC have ridiculously high minimum prices).
+Spice India holds a special place in my heart since they have no minimum order amount on Vietnammm is only VND99,000 (for some reason the other Indian restaurants in HCMC have ridiculously high minimum prices).
 The food here is consistent and it usually comes early.
 Just… always remember to have correct change for the delivery driver.
 You’ll thank me later.

 Image source: washingtonpost.com